-What can one do with atta, onion, tomatoes, ginger and a pack of kasoori methi?
+What can one do with wheat flour, onion and tomatoes?
 Make stuffed parathas of course.

-This filling came to be simply because I was out of other vegetables and it was raining too heavily for me to venture out to the grocer’s and replenish my fridge.
-Sometimes, necessity and laziness can produce wondrous results :)
+This filling came to be simply because I was out of other vegetables and it was raining too heavily for me to venture out to the market and replenish my fridge.
+Sometimes, necessity and laziness can produce wondrous results.
+Onion tomato parathas are proof :)

 For the paratha: